What is Proliferative Diabetic Retinopathy?

 In some patients, abnormal blood vessels continue to grow and bleed despite good medical and laser treatment.
 If a patient has a severe vitreous hemorrhage with substantial vision loss, vitrectomy surgery may be required to treat the problem.
 If the growth of abnormal blood vessels leads to tractional retinal detachment, this is a grave situation, and surgery will be necessary.
 In general, eyes that are followed closely and treated early for neovascularization stabilize and do well for the long term.
 A small percentage of patients have such poor blood flow that vision is lost despite excellent treatment.

 Schedule a Consultation

-If you are interested in learning more about Proliferative Diabetic Retinopathy please contact us at one of our locations in Minneapolis, St. Paul, Blaine, Edina, Oakdale, Plymouth, St. Cloud and Duluth.
+If you are interested in learning more about Proliferative Diabetic Retinopathy, please call 800-VRS-2500 to schedule a consultation at one of our locations in Minneapolis, St. Paul, Blaine, Edina, Oakdale, Plymouth, St. Cloud and Duluth.